NoroffFEU/development-platforms/case-study-azure-devops.md

 1. Version control, you can use Git to manage your source code
 2. Work Tracking by using the project boards.
 You can create work items to track issues, bugs, tasks and backlogs to prioritize and manage work.
 3. Package management.
-4. Basic security and compliance: You can use features such as pull requests and code reviews to secure your code, and compliance features such as auditing and disaster recovery to meet regulatory requirements.
+4. Basic security and compliance: You can use features such as pull requests and code reviews to secure your code and compliance features such as auditing and disaster recovery to meet regulatory requirements.
-5. Continuous integration (CI): You can set up CI pipelines to automatically build, test, and deploy your code.
+5. Continuous integration (CI): You can set up CI pipelines to automatically build, test and deploy your code.
 (*There are some limitations with the Basic plan, such as the number of parallel pipelines and the number of minutes available for CI/CD, but it is a great option for small teams or individual developers who are just getting started with DevOps.*)

 ### **Support**

-There is also an option for premium support from Azure DevOps.
+There is an option for premium support from Azure DevOps.
-The cost of premium support for Azure DevOps varies based on a number of factors, including the level of support required, the number of users, and the level of service desired.
+The cost of premium support for Azure DevOps varies based on a number of factors, including the level of support required, the number of users and the level of service desired.

-Microsoft does not publicly disclose the exact cost of its premium support plans for Azure DevOps, as the pricing is customized for each organization based on its specific needs and requirements.
+Microsoft does not publicly disclose the exact cost of its premium support plans for Azure DevOps, as pricing is customized for each organization based on its specific needs and requirements.
 To obtain an accurate estimate of the cost of premium support for Azure DevOps, organizations should contact Microsoft directly to discuss their specific needs and requirements.

-It is worth noting that while premium support may have a higher upfront cost than basic support, it can provide organizations with a number of benefits, including faster response times, dedicated support engineers, and access to a wider range of support resources and expertise, which can help to minimize downtime and ensure that any issues are resolved quickly and effectively.
+It is worth noting that while premium support may have a higher upfront cost than the basic support, it can provide organizations with a number of benefits, including faster response times, dedicated support engineers, access to a wider range of support resources and expertise, which can help to minimize downtime and ensure that any issues are resolved quickly and effectively.

 ## **Comparison**